GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

   When no event type is configured, all events will be posted.

 remote.NAME.type
 : Type of webhook.
-Currently there is only one webhook-type implementation - Gerrit.
+The following types are supported: `gerrit` - all ProjectEvent events are supported, `github` - only RefUpdatedEvent is initially supported.
   When not specified, the default value is `gerrit`.

 File 'gerrit.config'